tml3nr/RuneOS-1/README.md

 - With options to exclude features, it can be as light as possible in terms of build time and disk space.

 **Procedure**
-- Create Arch Linux Arm system
+- Create Arch Linux Arm
 	- Prepare partitions
 	- Verify partitions
 	- Optional - pre-configure Wi-Fi connection